stackpress/lib/docs/Structures.md

 config<string>('database', 'postgres', 'host'); // 'localhost'
 ```

-## Maps
+## 2. Maps

 Creates a callable Map instance that can be invoked as a function to get values.
+The enhanced Map provides additional functionality while maintaining compatibility with the native Map interface.

 ```typescript
 import { map } from '@stackpress/lib';